dotnet/csharplang/spec/expressions.md

     const object str = "hello"; // error: implicit reference conversion }
 ```
-the initialization of iis an error because a boxing conversion is required.
+the initialization of i is an error because a boxing conversion is required.
 The initialization of str is an error because an implicit reference conversion from a non-null value is required.

 Whenever an expression fulfills the requirements listed above, the expression is evaluated at compile-time.
 This is true even if the expression is a sub-expression of a larger expression that contains non-constant constructs.